PedroLucasNeto/PedroLucasNeto/README.md

 # Welcome to my Profile!
 ## About Me:
 This is Pedro!
 A passionate boy who loves technologies and solving problems.
-I am currently an Information Systems undergraduate student at Unifacisa, Campina Grande - Brazil If you have a minute, stop by to check my latest project. <a href="https://github.com/PedroLucasNeto/Coding-For-Free">Coding For Free</a>
+I am currently an Information Systems undergraduate student at Unifacisa, Campina Grande - Brazil.

+If you have a minute, stop by to check my latest project.
+<a href="https://github.com/PedroLucasNeto/Coding-For-Free">Coding For Free</a>

 Send me a message on any of the following links!
 I'd love to chat, you can also join my discord server and find me soon or later!